spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 The *Derive* relationship is used to add detail or to include certain design decisions.
 In the absence of formal requirements notations, *derive* does not have a formal semantics, but intuitively, if a requirement _R-m_ is derived from a requirements _R-n_, we would expect that when _R-m_ is valid for a given system, then so is _R-n_ (note that this is a more liberal demand than the universal "_R-m_ implies _R-n_").
 Since in general it is not possible to automatically verify this expectation, the *Derive* relationship gives rise to a verification obligation that needs to be discharged during development (typically through a review).

-It is a common pattern that an architectural element satisfies a requriements, which itself is derived from a more high-level requirement:
+It is a common pattern that an architectural element satisfies a requirements, which itself is derived from a more high-level requirement:

 ![Derive and satisfy relationships](/images/requirements_viewpoint/derive-satisfy.png){:class="img-responsive" width="400px"}